 - Level II students have completed at least 45 credits and have passed the Comprehensive Examination but have not yet advanced to candidacy.
 Level II students may work toward an en route Master's Degree.

-- Level III students have passed the Comprehensive Examination, completed the required 60 credits of course work (including English 79500), passed the Oral Examination, and met the language requirement.
+- Level III students have passed the Comprehensive Examination, completed the required 60 credits of course work (including English 79500 or 70000), passed the Oral Examination, and met the language requirement.
 This constitutes "Advancement to Candidacy," which can occur only in a semester during which a student is registered, and requires the student to provide the APO with a tentative title of the dissertation, expected date of completion, supervisor's name, and tentative committee.
 Certificate programs must be completed prior to becoming a level III student.
 Level III students may apply for an M.Phill degree.

 The English Program takes very seriously each student's steady movement toward the doctorate.
 One member of the Program's administrative team is the Student Progress Officer, who pays close attention to the following impediments to a successful completion of the degree: